TGV: Rolling stock

+Across successive generations, the fleet moved from single-deck sets built mainly to establish high-speed service to rolling stock also aimed at solving capacity, interoperability and operating-cost problems.
+Duplex stock addressed crowding without longer platforms by adding two passenger levels, a change contemporary reporting described as 45% more seats than a single-deck trainset of the same length; TGV M extends that approach with modular double-deck coaches, up to 740 seats in a 200 m trainset, and reported reductions in energy use and maintenance costs.

 Several TGV types have broken records, including the V150 and TGV 001.
 V150 was a specially modified five-car double-deck trainset that reached 574.8 km/h under controlled conditions on a test run.
 It narrowly missed beating the world train speed record of 581 km/h.
 The record-breaking speed is impractical for commercial trains due to motor overcharging, empty train weight, rail and engine wear issues, elimination of all but three coaches, excessive vibration, noise and lack of emergency stopping methods.
 TGVs travel at up to 320 km/h in commercial use.